Young People and Families

 “Play is the highest expression of human development in childhood, for it alone is the free expression of what is in a child’s soul.” ~ Friedrich Froebel

-When our young people are facing challenges and difficulties, it can be hard for them to speak about how they feel or what is going on in their world.
+When our children and young people are facing challenges and difficulties, it can be hard for them to speak about how they feel or what is going on in their world.
 Emotions can become over-whelming, confusing, hard to understand or remain a mystery to them.

 - Attachment difficulties and disorders